Attorney General for Quebec v Queen Insurance Company: Facts

 In 1875, the Legislature of Quebec enacted a statute which required every insurance company conducting business in Quebec to take out a licence.
 The licence fee was calculated as a percentage of the amounts insured by the insurance policies the company issued.
-The insurance company was to pay the fee by means of stamps purchased from the provincial government, which the insurance company was to attach to each insurance policy it issued.
+The insurance company was to pay the fee by means of provincial revenue stamps purchased from the provincial government, which the insurance company was to attach to each insurance policy it issued.
 An insurance company which did not attach the necessary stamps to a policy was subject to a fine of $50 for each failure to do so.

 The Queen Insurance Company was an insurance company doing business in Montreal.
 It did not take out the licence required by the provincial legislation, and issued three insurance policies without paying the licensing fee.
 The Attorney General for Quebec brought an action in the Superior Court of Quebec to recover the $50 penalty for each policy, for a total of $150.

-Decisions of the Quebec Courts
+Decisions of the Quebec courts

 Decision of the Superior Court

 At trial, the insurance company challenged the constitutional validity of the licence fee.
 It argued that the legislation exceeded the provincial taxing power set out in section 92(2) of the Constitution Act, 1867 (formerly the British North America Act, 1867), as well as the provincial licensing power set out in s.
 92(9).

 The insurance company also argued that the provincial law conflicted with a federal act regulating insurance companies.
 The company had complied with the federal legislation regulating insurance companies, and had paid a federal licensing charge of $150,000 under the federal law.
 It argued that the licence under the federal statute gave it the right to carry on the business of insurance, without paying a provincial licensing charge.

 The insurance company was successful in the Superior Court.
 Justice Torrance held that the law was an indirect tax and therefore not authorised by s.
 92(2) of the Constitution Act, 1867.
 Relying in part on American federalism precedents, he also held that the licensing provisions intruded on federal jurisdiction.

 The Attorney General was represented at trial by Edward Carter, QC, MP and Alexander Lacoste, QC.
 The Queen Insurance Company was represented by John Abbott, QC (future Prime Minister of Canada), and Joseph Doutre, QC.